EconomyLens.com

 Venezuela's Vice-President Delcy Rodriguez has said her country will negotiate oil sales with US President Donald Trump's administration. ©AFP

-Caracas (AFP) – Venezuela on Thursday began releasing a “large number” of political prisoners, including several foreigners, in an apparent concession to the United States after the ouster of ruler Nicolas Maduro.
-The releases are the first since Maduro’s former deputy, Delcy Rodriguez, took over with the backing of President Donald Trump, who says he is content to let her govern as long as she gives Washington access to oil.
+Caracas (AFP) – Venezuela on Thursday began releasing a “large number” of political prisoners, including several foreigners, in an apparent concession to the United States after its ouster of ruler Nicolas Maduro.
+The releases are the first since Maduro’s former deputy Delcy Rodriguez took over, with the backing of President Donald Trump, who says he is content to let her govern as long as she gives Washington access to oil.
 The White House credited Trump with securing the prisoners’ freedom.
 “This is one example of how the president is using maximum leverage to do right by the American and Venezuelan people,” Deputy Press Secretary Anna Kelly said in a statement to AFP.

 Related

-On Tuesday, Trump had told Republican lawmakers that Rodriguez’s administration was closing a torture chamber “in the middle of Caracas,” but he gave no further details.
+On Tuesday, Trump had told Republican lawmakers that Rodriguez’s administration was closing a “torture chamber” in Caracas, but gave no further details.
 His remarks had sparked speculation that Venezuelan authorities had agreed to close El Helicoide.
-Venezuelan rights NGO Foro Penal estimates over 800 political prisoners are languishing in the country’s jails.
+Venezuelan rights NGO Foro Penal estimates over 800 political prisoners are in the country’s jails.
 It welcomed the government’s plans to liberate some of them but was still verifying releases.
-As tensions with Washington climaxed in the past month, Venezuela had already released dozens of dissenters in two phases.

-Thursday’s move by Caracas came as Trump suggested the United States could run Venezuela and tap into its oil reserves for years.
-Shortly after Maduro’s seizure in US airstrikes and a special forces raid that left 100 people dead, according to Caracas, Trump announced that the US would “run” the Caribbean country for a transitional period.
+Maduro was seized in a special forces raid accompanied by airstrikes, operations that left 100 people dead, according to Caracas.
+US forces took Maduro and his wife Cilia Flores to New York to face trial on drugs charges.
+Trump said the US would “run” the Caribbean country for a transitional period and tap into its oil reserves for years.
 “Only time will tell” how long Washington will demand direct oversight of the country, he told The New York Times in an interview published Thursday.
 When asked whether that meant three months, six months, or a year, he replied: “I would say much longer.”

-Meanwhile, the US Senate on Thursday took a major step toward passing a resolution to rein in military actions against Venezuela.
-The Democratic-led legislation, expected to pass a vote next week, reflects widespread disquiet among lawmakers over Saturday’s secretive capture of Maduro, conducted without their express approval.
+Delcy Rodriguez insisted Thursday her country was “not subordinate or subjugated.”
+“Nobody surrendered.
+There was fighting for the homeland” when the US forces attacked, she said during a ceremony for the Venezuelans killed.
+Thousands of Maduro’s supporters waving red flags rallied in Caracas on Thursday, demanding his release.
+Meanwhile, the US Senate on Thursday took a major step toward passing a resolution to rein in military actions against Venezuela, reflecting disquiet among lawmakers over Saturday’s secretive capture of Maduro without their express approval.
 It is expected to face resistance in the Republican-dominated House, however.

 © 2024 AFP